ShaniSilver/Shani-Silver1/README.md

 # Hello, I'm Shani Silver (nickname: Shawn)
 <a href="https://linkedin.com/in/shanisilver/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a long time IT Specialist and Business Applications Analyst with profound interest in Cyber Security, AI, and a dedication to solving complex problems.
+Experienced in analyzing, implementing, and optimizing business applications, with a focus on:

+- ERP and CRM systems (SAP, SericeNow, Salesforce)
+- IT process improvement and workflow automation
+- Business requirements gathering and gap analysis
+- Reporting and data visualization

 ## Objective